Becoming a U.S. citizen is a tough and rewarding process. It takes hours of research and requires a lot of time and energy.

 - Your opinion and views of the U.S. government and the U.S. Constitution.

 It may seem like an uphill battle right now, but remember the US citizenship process is almost over.
-Passing the citizenship interview is a big step and the best way to do that is through smart preparation.
+Passing the citizenship interview is a big step and the best way to do that is through smart preparation and using all resources available to you here in North Carolina.